 - Efficiency: based on the organ offer acceptance rate ratio for a total of 20 points.

-- Quality: based on the CollaboRATE Shared Decision-Making Score, Colorectal Cancer Screening, Three-Item Care Transition Measure, and a post-transplant composite graft survival rate measure for a total of 20 points.
+- Quality: based on post-transplant composite graft survival rate measure for a total of 20 points.

 Model Participation

-Under the proposed Increasing Organ Transplant Access Model, CMS would select half of the donation service areas (DSAs) and all eligible kidney transplant hospitals there within to participate in the mandatory model.
-The other half of transplant hospitals would serve as the comparison group for evaluation purposes.
-Eligible hospitals would be non-pediatric transplant hospitals with an active kidney transplant program that perform an annual average of 11 or more kidney transplants in the three baseline years before the start of the model in 2025.
-The model would include data-sharing requirements and incentives for participating transplant hospitals to improve the patient experience.
+Under the Increasing Organ Transplant Access Model, CMS is selecting half of the donation service areas (DSAs) and all eligible kidney transplant hospitals there, for a total of 103 kidney transplant hospitals, to participate in the mandatory model.
+The other half of transplant hospitals will serve as the comparison group for evaluation purposes.
+Eligible hospitals are non-pediatric transplant hospitals with an active kidney transplant program that perform an annual average of 11 or more kidney transplants in the three baseline years before the start of the model in 2025.
+The model includes data-sharing requirements and incentives for participating transplant hospitals to improve the patient experience.

-Individuals would receive a notice of attribution if their transplant hospital is participating in the model.
-In addition, individuals would retain their freedom of choice to seek care from any Medicare provider and would not be limited to their attributed transplant hospital.
+Individuals receive a notice if their transplant hospital is participating in the model.
+In addition, individuals retain their freedom of choice to seek care from any Medicare provider and are not limited to their attributed transplant hospital.

 Events